Andrettin/Wyrmsun/readme.txt

 * Campaigns
 - Mineral resources for the Earth campaign map are now based on the real location of resources (except for those in the player starting points), instead of being randomly generated.
-- Added The First Dwarves campaign.
+- Added "The First Dwarves" campaign.

 * Factions
 - Removed faction splitting, as the feature was not performing as expected.